green-kingfisher-1600

 Rattle Call: The most characteristic vocalization of the Green Kingfisher is its rattling call, which is often described as a sharp, rapid series of harsh, rolling notes.
 This rattle call is used by Green Kingfishers for various purposes, including territorial defense, courtship displays, and communicating with other individuals in their vicinity.

 Contact Calls: Apart from the rattling call, Green Kingfishers also produce softer, chattering contact calls while foraging or interacting with their mates and offspring.
-These contact calls are typically used to maintain contact with other family members or to coordinate activities like hunting and breeding within their social group.
+These contact calls are used to maintain contact with other family members or to coordinate activities like hunting and breeding within their social group.

 Alarm Calls: When Green Kingfishers perceive a potential threat or predator nearby, they may emit sharp, high-pitched alarm calls to alert other individuals in the vicinity.
 These alarm calls serve as a warning signal, prompting the birds to be vigilant and potentially take evasive action to avoid danger.